Paulicat/SteamOS-Via-Valve-Repos/README.md

 2. **Boot Arch Linux ISO** on your target device.

-3. **Unplug the Arch Linux usb boot device and replug it into the device, confirm usb device is /dev/sda1**
+3. **Unplug the Arch Linux usb boot device and reinsert it into the device, confirm usb device is /dev/sda1**

    ```bash
    mount /dev/sda1 /tmp